 This guide aims to explain the different stages of a rental in London.
-Once you have found the property that suits you with our agency GAAM International, here are the different steps to your move in the British capital.
+Once you have found the property that suits you with a real estate agency, here are the different steps to your move in the British capital.
 From the signing of the lease to the charges, we help you better understand the process of renting in London.
+Check www.for-sale.com for more information about property rental in the UK.

 Make an offer